Home > Introduction to Hub

 You can see some useful SnapEngage news regarding new releases, and also some extra tips and tricks on the right-hand side.
 It is recommended to check this section regularly to ensure you are aware of any new features so that you can use them to create a better chat experience!

-To change your agent status, simply click the drop-down (3) at the top right-hand corner of Hub and select the status as required.
+To change your agent status, simply click the drop-down (3) at the top right-hand corner of the Conversations Hub and select the status as required.

 - Available – You will be able to receive incoming visitor chats.